grpc/proposal/A15-binary-logging.md

     LOGGER_SERVER = 2;
   }

-  EventType type = 1;
-  Logger logger = 2;  // One of the above Logger enum
+  // The timestamp of the binary log message google.protobuf.Timestamp timestamp = 1;

   // Uniquely identifies a call.
 Each call may have several log entries, they
   // will all have the same call_id.
 Nothing is guaranteed about their values
-  // other than they are unique across different RPCs in the same gRPC process. int64 call_id = 3;
+  // other than they are unique across different RPCs in the same gRPC process. int64 call_id = 2;

+  // The entry sequence id for this call.
+The first GrpcLogEntry has a
+  // value of 1, to disambiguate from an unset value.
+The purpose of
+  // this field is to detect missing entries in environments where
+  // durability or ordering is not guaranteed. uint32 sequence_id_within_call = 3;

+  EventType type = 4;
+  Logger logger = 5;  // One of the above Logger enum

   // The logger uses one of the following fields to record the payload,
   // according to the type of the log entry. oneof payload {
-    // Used by EVENT_TYPE_CLIENT_HEADER, EVENT_TYPE_SERVER_HEADER and
-    // EVENT_TYPE_SERVER_TRAILER.
-This contains only the metadata
-    // from the application.
-    Metadata metadata = 4;
+    ClientHeader client_header = 6;
+    ServerHeader server_header = 7;
     // Used by EVENT_TYPE_CLIENT_MESSAGE, EVENT_TYPE_SERVER_MESSAGE
-    Message message = 5;
+    Message message = 8;
+    Trailer trailer = 9;
   }

+  // true if payload does not represent the full message or metadata. bool payload_truncated = 10;

   // Peer address information, will only be recorded in
+  // EVENT_TYPE_SERVER_HEADER for client side or
-  // EVENT_TYPE_CLIENT_HEADER or EVENT_TYPE_SERVER_HEADER
+  // EVENT_TYPE_CLIENT_HEADER for server side.
+  // On client side, the remote peer is not yet known when the header
+  // is sent because load balancing has not yet happened.
+  // On server side, it is possible that the RPC is cancelled before
+  // it sends the header.
-  Peer peer = 6;
+  Peer peer = 11;

-  // true if payload does not represent the full message or metadata. bool truncated = 7;
+};

+message ClientHeader {
+  // This contains only the metadata from the application.
+  Metadata metadata = 1;

-  // The method name.
-Logged for EVENT_TYPE_CLIENT_HEADER string method_name = 8;
+  string method_name = 2;

+  string authority = 3;

+  // the RPC timeout
+  google.protobuf.Duration timeout = 4;

+}

+message ServerHeader {
+  // This contains only the metadata from the application.
+  Metadata metadata = 3;
+}

+message Trailer {
   // status_code and status_message:
   // Only present for EVENT_TYPE_SERVER_TRAILER.
-  uint32 status_code = 9;
+  uint32 status_code = 1;

   // An original status message before any transport specific
   // encoding.
-  string status_message = 10;
+  string status_message = 2;

   // The value of the 'grpc-status-details-bin' metadata key.
 If
-  // present, this is always an encoded 'google.rpc.Status' message. bytes status_details = 11;
+  // present, this is always an encoded 'google.rpc.Status' message. bytes status_details = 3;

-  // the RPC timeout
-  google.protobuf.Duration timeout = 12;

-  // The entry sequence id for this call.
-The first GrpcLogEntry has a
-  // value of 1, to disambiguate from an unset value.
-The purpose of
-  // this field is to detect missing entries in environments where
-  // durability or ordering is not guaranteed. uint32 sequence_id_within_call = 13;

-  // The timestamp of the binary log message google.protobuf.Timestamp timestamp = 14;
-};
+}

 // Message payload, used by CLIENT_MESSAGE and SERVER_MESSAGE
 message Message {